 We're reading {see above for definition} the Day by Day Kid's Bible at breakfast each morning and have been reading through Corinthians and Paul's letters.
 Is it wrong to say there are a few verses I have avoided??
 As in the ones that involve a 3 letter word that starts with s and ends with x? {grins}

-Red Jewel 2:3 was Mark 16:15, so we also worked on memorizing that together.
+We also worked on memorizing Mark 16:15 together.
 I have to say that I am personally enjoying Awana because it is really drilling stuff into my tired brain too!

 Kaleb is mostly along for the listening ride and the boys will sit down with me at some point during the morning to read out loud from the Beginner's Bible.
 We've also been listening to the Songs for Saplings cd {the first few verses} at different points during the day and the boys both really enjoy that.